-527. Anatomy and Physiology of the Ear (3)
+527. ANATOMY AND PATHOLOGY OF THE EAR (3).
 The study of the anatomical aspects of the human auditory system.
-Major division of the auditory system as a function of the embryonic formation, morphological and physiological aspects.
-Prerequisite: Consent of instructor.
+The major divisions of the auditory system as a function of the embryonic development and the morphological development as they relate to the normal system and the pathological system.
+Prerequisite: Speh.
+323 or consent of department.